-These treats stood for attitude; they fulfilled an emotional need; they gave me strength and fueled my self-belief and dignity.
+These treats stood for attitude.
+They fulfilled an emotional need; gave me strength and fuelled my self-belief and dignity.

 It is what we need to be able to live in peace.

-This time around when I reached deep into my heart
+This time around I reached deep into my heart.

 What I needed was not something I can buy, but something that is generated from within me.
 The closest I can describe it as, is a treat that is soul-ful and inspirational.